 Once upon a time there was a princess.
 Her name was the symbol of melodic and mystical winds from across the lands of the kingdom.
 Her mother died when she was five or six and she was left to reign with her father, Eviscus.
 Eviscus was a king of dark complexion and deep black eyes.
-Rainne (the princess) was of opposite appearance with warm grey/blue eyes and fawn colored hair.
-She was a meek and quiet maiden of light, and even in her dark confinement (for she was kept lived in the highest tower room) she was a pool of sparkling light in itself.
+Rainne (the princess) was of opposite appearance with warm greyish blue eyes and fawn colored hair.
+She was a meek and quiet maiden of light, and even in her dark confinement she was a pool of sparkling light in itself.

 It was known by all the people of the kingdom that the princess's father kept her locked in the darkest and tallest tower of the tall dark castle.
-After Rainne's cousin, Rapunzel, escaped from the neighboring Kingdom Eviscus had Rainne's fawn-colored ringlets kept clipped just above the shoulder.
+Ever since Rainne's cousin, Rapunzel, escaped from the neighboring Kingdom Eviscus had Rainne's fawn-colored ringlets kept clipped just above the shoulder.

 "Are you friend or foe?
 My father mustn't know that you are here or he will surely kill you."

 The logging lad sent back a note that said, "I am your humble friend and servant, Edmond Drake.
 I want to save you from the cruel clutches of your father."

 He waited for a response but the dove never returned.
 He devised a plan of chiseling bricks out of the castle at intervals to enable him to climb to the tower window and carry Rainne down.
 The logging lad was a strong lad but it was strenuous work.

 After seven months and five days of working in darkest shadow and brightest sunlight he made it to the top.
 When he reached the window he called to the princess.
 He gasped when he saw her warm and pure beauty.
 She looked at him with sorrowful eyes.